ijabarkhel/capstone-openLogic/README.md

 - Backend part #2 (database/user accounts, used by front-end)

+## Installation

+_todo: create install script_

+The install script will interactively guide you through setup of the web app, including:

+- Installation and configuration of Nginx (web server)

+- Installation of php7-fpm and the multibyte extension

+- Installation of service configuration files for the backend part #2, and for receiving webhooks from GitHub

+After completion of the install script, the VPS/server will have been configured to start all necessary services automatically on reboot.

+## Making code changes

+Your repository should have two branches: _dev_ and _master_.
+When prompted by the install script, create web hooks via the GitHub website.
+Then, to make changes:

+- Test your changes by pushing new commits to the _dev_ branch.

+If your site is example.com, then the dev branch will deploy to dev.example.com.

+- When satisfied with the changes, deploy them to the live site by pushing new commits to the _master_ branch.

 ## Deployment

 Recommended deployment strategy (optimizing for simplicity, low-cost, and minimal required maintenance) is to use a VPS running Ubuntu 20.04 LTS to host all components of the app.